Alexandra Elbakyan: Sci-Hub

 According to Elbakyan, Sci-Hub is a simplified version of a Global Brain because it "connects [the] brains of many researchers."

 Elbakyan developed Sci-Hub in 2011, when she lived in Kazakhstan.
-It was characterized by Science correspondent John Bohannon as "an awe-inspiring act of altruism or a massive criminal enterprise, depending on whom you ask."
-Elbakyan has stated that the script was initially intended to make access to academic papers fast and convenient, without a global goal of making all science free.
+It was characterized by Science correspondent John Bohannon as either "an awe-inspiring act of altruism or a massive criminal enterprise, depending on whom you ask."
+Elbakyan has stated that the project was initially intended to make access to academic papers fast and convenient, without a global goal of making all science free.

 When academic publisher Elsevier sued Sci-Hub in the US in 2015, Elbakyan wrote a letter to the judge, wherein she explained her motives for starting the project: she could not afford to pay for each of the hundreds of papers she needed for her research project, so she had to pirate them.
 She founded her website to help others in the same situation.
 In the letter Elbakyan has provided various arguments in support for her cause, such as Elsevier not being an author of papers, and not paying the authors, mentioning that "The general opinion in research community is that research papers should be distributed for free (open access), not sold".

 Elsevier was granted an injunction against her and $15 million in damages.
 Following a lawsuit, Elbakyan remained in hiding due to the risk of extradition.
 There were also lawsuits against Sci-Hub and Elbakyan from other publishers and in other countries.

 On 17 February 2023, a court in India refused to dismiss a blocking application submitted by the legal representatives of the publishers; nonetheless, the legal representatives of Elbakyan are working on a new creative legal strategy, namely the mandatory economic angle.
 Additionally, the revoked .SE domain of Sci-Hub, in a different court case, has now been restored due to a successful "ownership verification process."